-As a new procedure, the Venaseal™ by Medtronic does not currently have a procedure code and is therefore not currently covered by medicare or private medical insurance.
+As a new procedure, the Venaseal™ by Medtronic does have coverage by Medicare and some private insurance companies.
 The procedure is FDA approved and has shown great results in 4 clinical trials.
 Due to the procedure being new patients who want it must pay out of pocket.

 The glue or chemical adhesive that Venaseal uses is a proprietary adhesive that has been used in surgical procedures for decades.
 The advantages of Venaseal™ is that there is no anesthesia!
 You are not required to wear compression before or after the procedure.